 Molasses was also used to make brown bread, itself an adaptive-use product Colonists created due to the shortage of wheat flour.
 Wheat didn’t grow well in the Colonies, but rye and corn did.
 So to stretch what wheat they had, the Colonists created “thirded” breads–made with equal parts corn, rye and wheat flour.
 Earliest examples of the resulting loaves were yeast-raised and less sweet, but sometime later in the 19th century, the pudding-like practice of sweetening the bread with raisins and more molasses and steaming it in a mold, became common.

-This recipe for Boston Brown Bread, a slight update on Cheryl & Bill Jamison’s version in their 1999 classic, American Home Cooking, is very similar to the Boston Brown Bread published in the 1896 Boston Cooking School Cook Book.
-It has all of the same ingredients, save two.
-What makes it different/better is the addition of an egg, and, substitution of cooking oil for 1 cup of the sour milk (buttermilk here.)
+This recipe for Boston Brown Bread is very similar to the Boston Brown Bread published in the 1896 Boston Cooking School Cook Book: It has all of the same ingredients, save two.
+What makes it different/better is the addition of egg, and, substitution of cooking oil for 1 cup of the sour milk (buttermilk here.)
 It’s astonishing that such a hearty grain trio–rye, coarsely-ground corn, and whole wheat–yields such a moist, tender and flavorful loaf!
 But putting those dry ingredients with molasses, baking soda and buttermilk works food-chemistry magic: The finished bread most closely resembles the best bran muffin you ever had.

 Our recipe for Boston Baked Beans is a standard we’ve used for years–source indeterminable, although it matches most of the recipes we have here in multiple vintage cookbooks.
 We do include some ginger in it, which enhances the dry-mustard spice in the mix.